 Early Literacy Experiences

-Read to the student frequently and provide a literacy rich environment.
+Read to the student frequently and provide a literacy-rich environment.
 As you read books with the student, help them develop an enjoyment in listening to the stories by reading with inflection and varying your voice.
 Encourage the student to pretend to read braille stories and explore objects related to the stories.
 Consider creating a book bag with objects related to the story that the student can explore as the story is read.
 For younger students, be sure to include books with objects, raised lines and textures or create your own.
-As with all children, practice proper care of the books and help the student develop "book sense" (e.g. locate front/back, top/bottom, right/left, middle/center; turn pages, etc.) and examine the writing and tactual graphics on each page.
+As with all children, practice proper care of the books and help the student develop "book sense" (e.g. locate front/back, top/bottom, right/left, middle/center; turn pages, etc.) and examine the writing and tactile graphics on each page.

-Exposing children to literacy experiences at early ages is important for all students, whether they will be print or braille readers.
+Exposing children to literacy experiences at an early age is important for all students, whether they will be print or braille readers.
 Don’t hold off on providing exposure to braille until the student is ready for formal instruction.
 Think of the many opportunities sighted children have to print in their world.
 Students who are blind need the same exposure and experiences but it will need to be more intentional and less incidental.

 Language Arts in Early Childhood Setting

-The Language Arts Station, in an early childhood setting, should have a wide variety of games, pictures and puzzles that are adapted for students with visual impairments.
+The Language Arts Station, in an early childhood setting, should have a wide variety of games, pictures, and puzzles that are adapted for students with visual impairments.
 Incorporate rhymes, word games, and other fun activities to increase phonological awareness, reading acquisition and to practice concepts and listening skills.
-Also incorporate MP3/Ipod/CD/tape players with headphones or ear buds with a collection of stories on tape/CD/digital.
+Also, incorporate MP3/Ipod/CD/tape players with headphones or earbuds with a collection of stories on tape/CD/digital.

 Literacy is used almost constantly throughout the home, school and community environment, and the students need to know this.
-The book area should provide a variety of reading materials that would be found in these settings, including telephone books, restaurant menus (print and/or Braille), magazines, newspapers, cookbooks, signs, brochures, post cards, greeting cards, posters, pictures, charts, music lyrics, and church bulletins.
+The book area should provide a variety of reading materials that would be found in these settings, including telephone books, restaurant menus (print and/or Braille), magazines, newspapers, cookbooks, signs, brochures, postcards, greeting cards, posters, pictures, charts, music lyrics, and church bulletins.
 Incorporate homemade picture books.

 Pair Objects with Books

-For younger students and those with learning disabilities, provide objects related to the story whenever possible, in order to actively involve the student and make it a concrete experience.
+For younger students and those with learning disabilities, provide objects related to the story whenever possible, to actively involve the student and make it a concrete experience.
 Create book bags or book boxes to accompany stories and books.
 Fill the bags or boxes with some of the items from the story.
-When you have a current braille or a future braille reader, select Twin-Vision books (Books with both print and braille.), braille versions of the book to accompany the book, or request that the Teacher of Students with Visual Impairments braille passages or key sentences/words from the book.
+When you have current braille or a future braille reader, select Twin-Vision books (Books with both print and braille.), braille versions of the book to accompany the book, or request that the Teacher of Students with Visual Impairments braille passages or key sentences/words from the book.
 Be sure to provide the TVI with time to prepare the adapted book.